MeasureOSS/Measure/README.md

 * Should treat the concept of contributors as first class citizens
     * Your community is really about the people that create the code

+## Sections
+* Overview
+    * Contains a dashboard with an overview of all repositories
+* Repositories
+    * Contains dashboards for individual repositories
+* Organizations
+    * Contains dashboards aggregated by organization
+* Teams
+    * Contains dashboards aggregated by team (which are groups of repositories defined by you)
+* Reports
+    * Contains individual reports
+* Contributors
+    * Contains dashboards for individual contributors

 ## This is a prototype